joellie43/OnTheTrainOf/README.md

 If the waiter is at the customer's table but they are still growing more impatient, try going to a different table and coming back.
 Sometimes it may still be a bit too early for them to order.
 When they have an exclamation mark hovering over them, they are ready to order, eat, or pay.

 If you are having difficulty clicking on the food to pick it up from the kitchen, try clicking on the center of the left most dish(the one you are trying to pick up) or slightly to the left of it.

+If user is holding a dish already while going to help a customer pay, there is a glitch because when the user goes to serve the dish in hand, the finished dish from the customer that pays appears at its side (even though the user is not by the table).
+This causes dishes to hop tables and stay there until the washing glitch removes them (explained in next bug).

+When multiple dishes are lying around, washing just one dish will cause all dishes to disappear (not just the one that was being washed).

 ## Launch Instructions
 1. Have either your terminal or command prompt open.